MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 :::image type="icon" source="../_images/trade-off.svg"::: **Redundant networking stack**

-Implementing a redundant networking stack, including NSGs, routes, and other configurations, incurs significant costs due to the necessary infrastructure setup and thorough testing.
+When you choose to implement a redundant networking stack, including its NSGs, routes, and other configurations, there's added cost of the infrastructure and thorough testing.

 However, this upfront investment enhances reliability.
 You can be sure that everything works as expected and recovery during disruptions can be faster.